-"Nine days to find fifty million?!"
+"Nine days to find one hundred and twenty million?!"

 "That's correct, Jamie.
 As a club, we've got two major playing assets.
 You and Bertorelli.
-And we've got nine days before the transfer deadline closes.
+We need to sell you both and we need the payment in full.
 We've accepted a bid for Bertorelli from Juventus this morning and now Barcelona have come in with this offer for you..."